ArshCypherZ/opencowork/architecture.md

 ### Why Async Throughout?

 LLM API calls take 2-30 seconds.
 Browser page loads take 1-30 seconds.
 Synchronous execution means no streaming output, no heartbeats, no cancel/interrupt capability, no parallel tool execution.
-Full async from day 1: `asyncio` event loop, `playwright.async_api`, `aiosqlite`.
+Full async from day 1: `asyncio` event loop, async browser APIs, `aiosqlite`.

 ### Why MCP in Foundation?

 MCP is the standard for agent-tool integration.
 Without MCP, every tool must be hand-coded and users cannot add their own tools.
 With MCP in Foundation:
 - Filesystem, git, GitHub tools available immediately via `npx`
-- Users can connect any MCP server
+- Users can connect any MCP server (including Scrapling for adaptive web scraping)
 - Tool definitions generated automatically from MCP schemas
 - ~200 lines of integration code for massive extensibility

 **Known trade-off:** MCP tool results can be large and noisy, causing context window saturation and up to 236x token inflation (per 2025 research).
-Mitigation: truncate all MCP results, prefix tool descriptions with `[MCP:server]` to help the LLM attribute sources.
+Mitigation: truncate all MCP results to 5,000 chars, prefix tool descriptions with `[MCP:server]` to help the LLM attribute sources.

 ### Why Git for Checkpoints?